 It also may help to add an element of surprise.
 Marcocci said when he directed a band in the Macy’s Parade, he received permission for the band to release confetti to simulate snow.

-Whether it is a parade or a field show, Marcocci says in the end technique is most important.
+Whether it is a parade or a field show, Marcocci says that in the end, technique is most important.

 “Ice skaters don’t just do a triple axel.
 It takes years of detailed technique work to get them on a path that advances their skills,” Marcocci said.
 “The biggest things are learned over time.”